-During the three months ended March 31, 2018, we paid \$69 million in interest related to our debt and financing obligations including \$56 million of interest associated with our debt and \$13 million of interest related to our financing obligation.
+During the six months ended June 30, 2018, we paid \$197 million in interest related to our debt and financing obligations including \$158 million of interest associated with our debt and \$39 million of interest related to our financing obligation.

-On November 16, 2017, CEC announced it had entered into a definitive agreement to acquire Centaur Holdings, LLC ("Centaur") for \$1.7 billion, including \$1.6 billion at closing and \$75 million in deferred consideration.
-Centaur operates Hoosier Park Racing & Casino in Anderson, Indiana, and Indiana Grand Racing & Casino in Shelbyville, Indiana.
-We anticipate that CEC will assign its rights under the definitive agreement to CRC as the acquiring entity and the transaction is subject to receipt of regulatory approvals and other customary closing conditions and is expected to close in the second half of 2018.
-The funding for this acquisition will be primarily from the \$1.1 billion in cash proceeds received from the sale of the real estate assets of Harrah's Las Vegas to VICI in December 2017 and is currently anticipated to also include the use of our revolving credit facility.
+On July 16, 2018, we completed our acquisition of Centaur Holdings, LLC ("Centaur") for \$1.7 billion, including \$1.6 billion at closing and \$75 million in deferred consideration.
+The funding for this acquisition was primarily from the \$1.1 billion in cash proceeds received from the sale of the real estate assets of Harrah's Las Vegas to VICI in December 2017, the \$500 million in cash proceeds received from the sale of the Octavius Tower to VICI in July 2018, and the use of \$200 million of our revolving credit facility.
+See Note 11 for additional information.